-- a) Inclusion of trader's position and its market value - Our model does not consider the trader's position and its market value when he/she trades.
-In the actual market, however, traders seem to change their trading behaviors based on their position and profit/loss situation (e.g. loss cutting rules).
-Taking into account traders' behavior based on their positions and profit/loss, we could explore traders' decision making more realistically as a consequence of inter-temporal utility maximization. - b) Consideration of traders' memory effects
+a) Inclusion of trader's position and its market value

+Our model does not consider the trader's position and its market value when he/she trades.
+In the actual market, however, traders seems to change their trading behaviors based on their position and profit/loss situation (e.g. loss cutting rules).

+b) Consideration of traders' memory effects